Hi, I’m Muzz and this is a bit about me.

 PS.
 If it wasn’t for my older brother I probably wouldn’t be here doing this with my life.
 He has ‘fathered’ me with guidance, support and encouragement far beyond what I received from my actual father who passed away in 2003, so with much appreciation I thank him for all that he has done and continues to do.

 PPS.
-And to my son who I raised as a single parent since he was 7 and now enjoy watching him as a young man making his way in the world with great success.
+To my son who I raised as a single parent since he was 7 and now enjoy watching him as a young man making his way in the world with great success.
 Your love and friendship has been the greatest blessing of my life, thank you for choosing me to be your father, son, I’m incredibly proud of you.